Stocks wobble as Wall Street focuses on central banks

-Stocks wobbled in morning trading on Wall Street Thursday as investors study moves by central banks to fight rising inflation.
+Stocks wobbled in afternoon trading on Wall Street Thursday as investors study moves by central banks to fight rising inflation.

 On Wednesday, the Federal Reserve of the U.S. announced an acceleration of its pullback of economic stimulus as it pivots to fighting inflation.
 The central bank plans to shrink its monthly bond purchases at twice the pace it previously announced as unemployment falls and inflation nears a 40-year high.
 The accelerated timetable puts the Fed on a path to start raising rates as early as the first half of next year.